Factors affecting plaque formation by bacteriophages

 Using phage metagenomics to identify environmental phages

-Phage enumeration using the double agar assay is an essential control test in many quality assurance systems involving bacterial fermentation processes.
+Phage enumeration using the double agar assay to obtain plaques is an essential control test in many quality assurance systems involving bacterial fermentation processes.
 However, increasingly phages are being used in the treatment of human and animal diseases, to prevent spoilage of fruits and vegetables, to eliminate biofilms in food processing plants, in studies of nano-machines and nanotechnology and in extensive genetic and molecular biology research.
 The genetic material present in phages is now understood to be a major, relatively untapped, reservoir of the planet's gene diversity.
 Current data indicate that some 1031 bacteriophages exist globally, including about 108 genotypes e.g. Williamson et al. (2005).
+Phages are also being used to develop assays for pathogens.

 Some phages form very tiny or micro plaques.
 These can sometimes be so small that it is almost impossible to see them.
 Frequently 'new' phages can be observed using e.g. electron microscopy under conditions where there is strong evidence of a potential host yet it can be very time consuming or in some instances not possible to get the phage to form plaques.
 Less than 1% of the phages observed using microscopy have ever been grown in culture, this is sometimes called "the great plaque count anomaly" e.g. Serwer et al. (2007).
 Without plaques, and ultimately, pure phage, it can be challenging to quantify phage concentrations in the environment and to undertake phage research.